TuringLang/ADTests/README.md

 What we do is to run one job per model.
 This is accomplished by first storing the names of the models and adtypes in the `$GITHUB_OUTPUT` variable, which can then be read by the next job.

-The next job is a CI matrix split by model name; each of these invokes `ad.sh` to loop over each adtype.
+The next job is a CI matrix split by model name; each of the sub-jobs invokes `ad.sh`, which loops over each adtype and calls the Julia script with the model name and adtype as arguments.
-The purpose of having a Bash script call Julia is to guard against the Julia process crashing, which can happen especially with Enzyme.
+The purpose of having this Bash -> Julia setup (as opposed to doing the looping inside Julia itself) is to guard against the Julia process crashing, which can happen sporadically with Enzyme.
 If the Julia process successfully finishes, it will print the result which is picked up by the Bash script; if it crashes, we just record the result as 'error'.

 Finally, the results are collated and sent to the final job in the workflow, which is a Python script that uses the results to create the HTML page.